shhossain/computer_science/Object Oriented Programming/readme.md

     cal1.subtraction(a, b)
     cal1.multiplication(a, b)

 if __name__ == "__main__":
     main()
 ```

-#### **4. Polymorphism**
+4. Polymorphism

-* The word Polymorphism means having many forms.
-Using Polymorphism, a class can exhibit different functionalities even when they have a common interface.
+   - Polymorphism means having many forms.
+Using polymorphism, a class can exhibit different functionalities even when they have a common interface.
+   - Using polymorphism,

-* Using Polymorphism, we can call the same member function but make it work differently depending on the type of object that calls the function.
+ we can call the same member function but make it work differently depending on the type of object that calls the function.

-For example, let us consider a class called Addition:

-* In case an object which has String data type members in it calls this function, the two strings are concatenated; when the object has numeric data type members in it, the same class simply adds the two numbers.

-* Polymorphism eliminates the possibilities of rewriting almost the same code many times over differently for different objects.
+   - For example, let us consider a class called "Addition."
+When an object with String data type members in it calls this function, the two strings are concatenated.
+When the object has numeric data type members, the class simply adds the two numbers.
+Polymorphism eliminates the need to rewrite similar code many times for different objects.

-### **Java program to Demonstrate Polymorphism** ###
+**Java program to Demonstrate Polymorphism**

 ```java
 public class Sum {